"Our concepts of God’s character absolutely preclude a

-When we look at the world, how can we say that God is fully engaged
+When we look at the world, how can we say that God is meaningfully engaged

-and that goodness is winning?
+and that goodness is winning over evil?
 So, now that we as Americans have had our nose opened,

-–remember Pearl Harbor–, why IS God NOT more
+AGAIN,–remember Pearl Harbor– why IS God NOT more

 involved in human affairs?

 Will the Sleeper Awaken?